 Forest fires can be a threat to homes and property, but they also play an important role in restoring and maintaining a healthy forest.
-Here are nine things every Oregonian should know about forest fires in our area.
+Here are ten things every Oregonian should know about forest fires in our area.